Abortion statistics in the United States: Religion

+Attitudes toward abortion lends evidence to the tradition's historic capability to absorb high levels of diversity and dissent.
+Highly committed Catholics are more likely to agree with Catholic teaching regarding abortion and say that the Church's opposition to abortion is very important to them personally.
 A study by the National Institute of Health in the United States found that of the Obstetrician-Gynecologists that provide abortions, more identified as Protestant than Catholic.
+However, data from the 20th century shows that women who receive abortions are more likely to be Catholic than Protestant.
+This fact caused considerable controversy among Catholic leaders, who suggested that practicing Catholic women would be unlikely to have abortions.
+Some suggested that because Hispanic women tend to have more abortions than White women, this might explain the result; since Hispanic women tend to be Catholic.
+In 1996, the abortion rate for Catholic women was roughly 30% higher than it was for Protestant women.
 The Guttmacher report of 1987 found Protestants accounted for 41.9% of abortions while Catholics accounted for 31.5%.
 The Guttmacher report of 1994 found Protestants accounted for 37% of abortions while Catholics accounted for 31%.
 The Guttmacher report of 2000 found Protestants accounted for 43% of abortions while Catholics accounted for 27%.
 The Guttmacher report of 2014 found Protestants accounted for 30% of abortions while Catholics accounted for 24%.